American football rules: Safety (2 points)

-The uncommon safety is scored if a player causes the ball to become dead in his own end zone; two points are awarded to the opposing (usually defending) team.
+The uncommon safety is scored if a player causes the ball to become dead in their own end zone; two points are awarded to the opposing (usually defending) team.
 This can happen if a player is either downed or goes out of bounds in the end zone while carrying the ball, or if he fumbles the ball, and it goes out of bounds in the end zone.
 Safety is also awarded to the defensive team if the offensive team commits a foul which is enforced in its own end zone.
 A safety is not awarded if a player intercepts a pass or receives a kick in his own end zone and is downed there.
 This situation, in which the opponent caused the ball to enter the end zone, is called a touchback; no points are scored, and the team that gained possession of the ball is awarded possession at its own 25-yard line.
 If the interception or reception occurs outside the end zone, and the player is carried into the end zone by momentum, the ball is placed at the spot of the catch, and no safety is awarded.
 A safety is signaled by a referee holding both palms together above the head, fingertips pointing upwards.
 After a safety, the team that conceded the safety kicks a free kick (which may be a punt, place kick, or drop-kick) from its 20-yard line.